vojtechmares/github-actions-training/README.md

 runs-on: [self-hosted, linux, x64, gpu]
 ```

+When running on GitHub managed runners, most often jobs are using `runs-on: ubuntu-latest`, but if you want increased stability and greater control, consider using `runs-on: ubuntu-24.04` (or any Ubuntu LTS version supported by GitHub Runners).

 ### Strategy

 > Use `jobs.<job_id>.strategy` to use a matrix strategy for your jobs.
 A matrix strategy lets you use variables in a single job definition to automatically create multiple job runs that are based on the combinations of the variables.
 For example, you can use a matrix strategy to test your code in multiple versions of a language or on multiple operating systems.